HassanOigag/monty/README.md

-# monty
-this is an interpreter for Monty ByteCodes files.
+this is an interpreter of the monty bytecode file